Photo Credit: Hebert Lucio

 ——————————————————————

 Noelani Piters is a writer of Kanaka ‘Ōiwi, Chinese, and haole descent living in San Francisco (Ramaytush Ohlone land).
-She was a 2024 PEN America Emerging Voices Fellow, a 2024 Disquiet Literary Prize Poetry Finalist, and a 2023 Molokai Arts Center Artist in Residence.
-She has received support from the Martha’s Vineyard Institute of Creative Writing, Juniper Summer Writing Institute, and Kearny Street Workshop.
-Her work can be found in or is forthcoming from Poetry Northwest, The Hopkins Review, Poetry, The Offing, Epiphany Magazine, swamp pink, and Pleiades, among other publications.
+A recipient of fellowships from Indigenous Nations Poets, VONA, and PEN America, she was a finalist for the 2025 James Welch Prize and the 2024 Disquiet Literary Prize in poetry.
+Noelani was a 2023 Molokai Arts Center Artist in Residence and has received scholarships and support from Sundress Academy for the Arts, the Martha’s Vineyard Institute of Creative Writing, Juniper Summer Writing Institute, and Kearny Street Workshop.
+Her work can be found in or is forthcoming from Poetry Northwest, The Hopkins Review, Poetry, The Offing, Epiphany Magazine, swamp pink, Pleiades, and elsewhere.
 Noelani has contributed to The Rumpus and SOMA Magazine, and is the former Co-Editor-in-Chief of the Ignatian Literary Magazine.
-She has hosted community write-ins and facilitated generative, multi-genre workshops focusing on family archives.
+She hosts community write-ins and readings, and facilitates multi-genre generative writing workshops centering family archives, food, and visual arts.

 ——————————————————————